Category: Web3 & Blockchain

 Conclusion

 The AI agents blockchain economy is not coming, it’s here.
-TON launched Agentic Wallets two days ago.
-Trust Wallet launched its Agent Kit last month. x402 has processed 119 million transactions on Base.
+TON launched Agentic Wallets.
+Trust Wallet launched its Agent Kit. x402 has processed 119 million transactions on Base.
+ERC-8183 introduced on-chain dispute resolution for agent-to-agent commerce.
 Agents are already holding wallets, spending budgets, and governing DAOs on-chain right now.

 The teams that thrive are those building operational expertise around agent workloads today before the traffic becomes impossible to ignore.
 That means economic monitoring, behavioral observability, governance frameworks that account for AI participants, and RPC infrastructure that doesn’t silently serve stale data to agents making financial decisions.